 After graduating from Princeton, Jaouad was ready for her next life adventure: she was in love and had moved to France with a dream of becoming a war correspondent.
 She was filled with hope and excitement until an unrelenting itch got worse, turning into six-hour naps, mouth sores, weight loss and then ultimately a terrifying diagnosis: acute myeloid leukemia, the most deadly form of leukemia.
 During a four-year battle with cancer, Jaouad chronicled her illness in her widely read The New York Times “Life, Interrupted” column and video series.
 Since then she has become an inspiring guide for those living with illness as well as those struggling with and enduring life’s many challenges and interruptions.

 After years of fighting for her life and losing some dear friends she had met through treatment, Jaouad was declared cancer-free.
 Her single-minded focus on survival was no longer necessary, and she soon realized that surviving and living aren’t the same thing.
 Out of her hospital bed and back in the real world, a once goal driven young woman couldn’t see her future.
-As she says in her TED Talk “What Almost Dying Taught Me About Living” (viewed over four million times and one of the most popular of 2019), “The hardest part of my cancer experience began once the cancer was gone….
+As she says in her TED Talk “What Almost Dying Taught Me About Living” (viewed nearly 5 million times and one of the most popular of 2019), “The hardest part of my cancer experience began once the cancer was gone….
 Being cured is not where the work of healing ends.
 It’s where it begins.”

 In search of a way forward, human connection, and self-discovery, Jaouad set out on a 15,000-mile solo cross-country adventure.
 Traveling to every corner of America, she sought out some of the many strangers who had responded to her column and written her letters during the long, lonely years in the hospital—connections that had helped her through that dark time.
 Each meeting was a chance to learn, heal, and gain wisdom from people who had shared their own struggles with her, and by the end of her trip she realized that the divide between sick and well is porous and that the vast majority of us live somewhere in the messy middle.
 Born of this trip, her memoir Between Two Kingdoms, recounts having your life upended and finding the conviction to build another.
 “Boldly candid and truly memorable” (Booklist, starred review), Between Two Kingdoms is a profound chronicle of survivorship and a fierce, tender, and inspiring exploration of what it means to begin again.
 The book has been translated into over 20 languages and was a New York Times bestseller.